jezzsantos/saastack/docs/design-principles/0080-ports-and-adapters.md

 Most external adapters for 3rd party integrations, that you build, should be built and maintained in the `Infrastructure.Shared` project in a folder called: `ApplicationServices/External`.
 > This single project would be the only project that would take a dependency on any 3rd party NuGet packages required by these adapters, which should be kept to a minimum.

-Your adapter will likely act as an HTTPS "Service Client" to a remote 3rd party service (in the cloud or deployed in your cloud, a.k.a on-premise).
+Your adapter will likely act as an HTTPS "Service Client" to a remote 3rd party service (in the cloud or deployed in your cloud, a.k.a. on-premise).
 Thus, the name of your adapter is likely to follow the naming pattern: `VendorHttpServiceClient`.

 Your adapter can use the vendor-provided SDK library (from NuGet), but consider these challenges: